measurement-kit/measurement-kit/doc/api/ext.md

 # DESCRIPTION

-The `ext` libraries contains functionality implemented in headers provided by third parties.
+The `ext` module contains functionality implemented in headers provided by third parties.

 Do not include this header directly.

 # HISTORY

-The `ext` library appeared in MeasurementKit 0.2.0.
+The `ext` module appeared in MeasurementKit 0.2.0.